phynance/Stocks_PairTrading/README.md

 pip install numpy pandas matplotlib statsmodels
 ```

-## Results

-The output includes:

-- Plots of the synthetic spread and Z-score.
-- Performance metrics: Annualized performance (APR) and Sharpe ratio.

 ## Contributing

 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.